ThomasHeb/4AxisFoamCutter/README.md

 - check the direction and adjust with "step port invert mask"
 - check travel distances and optimize
 - activate homing cycle and check directions and adjust with "homing dir invert mask"
-- a good setting to start is feedrate 300 mm/min, hotwire 80% for 75 cm hotwire
+- a good setting to start is feedrate 300 mm/min, hotwire 80% on 30V DC for 75 cm hotwire

 # Working with SketchUp